5 Halloween Safety Tips for Your Pet

 Candy and chocolate are never good for dogs or cats and on Halloween, there is an increased chance that Fluffy and Fido may consume treats meant for tricksters.

 That bowl of candy is for trick-or-treaters, not for your dog.
 Chocolate in all forms—especially dark or baking chocolate—can be very dangerous for dogs.
 Candies containing the artificial sweetener xylitol can also cause problems.
 If you do suspect your pet has ingested something toxic, please call your veterinarian or the Animal Poison Control Center

 REMEMBER: Keep the candy away from your pet.

 Tip #5 – Update Collars & ID’s Just In Case

-Take caution and keep pets indoors with you, or escort them outside on a leash if you plan on including your pet in neighborhood festivities.
+Take caution and keep pets indoors with you, or escort them outside on a leash if you plan on including your pet in neighbourhood festivities.
 Sudden noises and strange-looking costumes can also spook your pet, causing them to run away, therefore, it’s always a good idea to adorn your pet with a collar and current and easy to read identification tags.

 REMEMBER: Double check your collars, leashes and ID tags.

 So there you have a few useful tips to help make your Halloween a little safer for your pet this year.
 Keep in mind, that Jet Pet Resort is an excellent alternative for a stay over for your pet this year.
-We will be holding our own Howl-o-ween and guests are encouraged to wear their favorite costume.
+We will be holding our own Howl-O-Ween and guests are encouraged to wear their favourite costume.
 All guests will receive their very own goodie bag too!